 - Exfoliate the lips prior to lipstick application.
 For a smoother result use sugar or salt and olive oil.
 Gently massage and rinse off

 - Use a natural lip color and lip liner that is in the same color “family” as your blush.
 If you have cooler color tones on your eyes opt for a warm color tone on your lips and vice-versa.
 It will prevent a “samey” color wash on the face – where everything looks the same and nothing stands out

 - Use a lip liner to add dimension and shape to your mouth.
 It prevents color bleeding in mature skins.
-Ensure that your lip liner matches your lipstick and/or is a natural color i.e. matches the inside of your lip for good definition
+Ensure that your lip liner matches your lipstick and/or is a natural color i.e. matches the inside of your lip for good color definition

 - Use a creamy or matte finish lipstick.
 Avoid using frosts – they tend to make you look washed out on camera, and they don’t define or frame the mouth area well.
-In some cases, they can make the mouth look smudgy or out of focus on camera.
+In some cases, they can make the mouth look smudgy or out of focus on the camera.